komma-softhouse/filament-verifactu-docs/README.md

 Every screen this plugin adds is dark-mode aware out of the box — hooks into Filament's own light/dark toggle with no configuration needed.
-The panel itself ships in Spanish, Galician and Portuguese (`resources/lang/{es,gl,pt}.json`) alongside English, and resolves against your own application's `resources/lang/{locale}.json` too if you add translations there.
+The panel itself ships in Spanish, Galician, Catalan, Basque and Portuguese (`resources/lang/{es,gl,ca,eu,pt}.json`) alongside English, and resolves against your own application's `resources/lang/{locale}.json` too if you add translations there.
+Language and regime are independent: a Catalan business is common territory (AEAT / VERI\*FACTU) in Catalan; a Basque one is TicketBAI in Basque or Spanish.

+Every form field with rules validates the moment you leave it, with the field's own messages — a wrong NIF is flagged before the submit.

 ## Usage